wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 Function apps do just one thing well, so scaling can be precise and dynamic.
 A simplified programming model.

 Function apps are <strong>event driven</strong>, triggered by data operations, timers, and webhooks.

+LIMIT: 5-minute function runtime, 10 minute max.

+Advantages of Serverless:
+   * No infrastructure management (OS, VNnet, storage)
+   * Integrated Security (AAD, Facebook)
+   * Dynamic scalability without hassle (based on workload)
+   * Faster time to market
+   * More efficient use of resources
+   <br /><br />

+PRICING: FREE are 1 million executions (400,000 GB/s)

 Sample use cases implemented in PowerShell to cover end-to-end (build, debug, deploy, monitoring) are covered by <a target="_blank" href="https://twitter.com/mattallford?lang=en">@</a>Matt Allford in <a target="_blank" href="https://portal.cloudskills.io/products/azure-functions-for-devops-engineers">Azure Functions for DevOps Engineers</a> Cloudskills videos:

    * When VM is deleted, remove from monitoring system
    * When resource group is created, look up cost center for region and add tag with number.